|(Photo Credit: USA Today Sports)|

 Whether it is bye week troubles, a late injury, or waiting on a rookie stash to finally get an opportunity, sometimes a warm body in the FLEX spot is all you need.
 Enter: It's A Match!
 These waiver recommendations are strictly to be considered plays for this week only.
 If they work out longer term than that, great.
 But that is not the expectation.

 Also, all players are rostered in 50% or less of ESPN leagues.
 If there are better players still available in your leagues, go get them instead.

-Washington Football Team at Buffalo Bills (1pm Sunday)
+Kansas City Chiefs at Washington Football Team (1pm Sunday)

 Follow The Lateral on Twitter (@TheLateralFF)